Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: HVSBench

 \textbf{Answer Option Processing}.
 For multiple-choice questions, we randomly sample answer options from the available candidates and shuffle their order.
 This approach enhances robustness by minimizing biases arising from fixed option orders or repetitive patterns in the answer choices.
 For scanpath-related questions (i.e., free-viewing and searching), following~\cite{Yang_2020_CVPR}, we randomly sample human scanpaths from different images.
 This ensures that the alternative answer options are also derived from human data, making them more natural.
 By avoiding reliance on computer-generated scanpaths, we ensure that the evaluation remains unbiased and fair for the evaluated LLMs.

 To this end, we produced 85K multimodal QAs based on annotations from 71K images, covering 13 question types across 5 key fields in HVS, including prominence, subitizing, prioritizing, free-viewing and searching.
-Table~\ref{tab:hvsbench_tasks} and Table~\ref{tab:otherbenchmarks} show statistics of our HVSBench, which is large and diverse, covering various answer types and tasks.
+Table~\ref{tab:hvsbench_tasks} shows statistics of our HVSBench, which is large and diverse, covering various answer types and tasks.